AlgoMaster Logo

 Why BPE Works Well

-• Rare words are split into known subwords (still representable)
+• Rare words split into reusable subwords

 WordPiece